Cryogenetics/mo2-hack/README.md

 I am not responsible for any damage this causes, use at own risk.

-The console contains output for any errors it occurs, ex: no files found, no url associated to the mod. adult content is outputted to console, to change this behavior, change the variable ```openAdultContent``` to true on line 6
+The console contains output for any errors it occurs, ex: no files found, no url associated to the mod. adult content is outputted to console, to change this behavior, change the variable ```openAdultContent``` to true in ``config.json``
 ***
 ## How to use
 1. Get a CSV export you want to import the download links into MO2

-2. hope there aren't situations i didn't plan for
+2. if you want to start downloads in NXM rather than browser, input ur sid_develop cookie's value from nexusmods.
 3. place csv in modlist.csv
 4. run ```node .```
+5. hope there aren't situations i didn't plan for

-5. cry as a bunch of pages are opened.
+6. cry as a bunch of pages are opened.

 ***